Use the Certificate Credentials Library to store SSH keys for Linux/Unix script monitors

-Typically, you must associate credentials with component monitors and templates to enable them to retrieve application data.
+Typically, you must associate credentials with component monitors to enable them to retrieve application data.
 For added security, SAM also includes a Certificate Credential Library where you can store certificate details for SSH keys required for script monitoring, including:

 - User Name

 - Private Key: Upload a private key file or paste the private key in PEM format.

 - Key Type: RSA or DSA

 - Password (optional)

 Certificates can be used to authenticate Linux devices monitored in SAM.
 Linux, Unix, and Nagios script monitors also support certificate-based authentication.

 The Certificate Credentials Library differs from the Credentials Library that stores standard authentication credentials for component monitors.
 For example, a WMI component monitor may need to run as a particular user (or service account) to collect information.
 See Use the Credentials Library for SAM component monitor credentials and the Setting Credentials in SAM video.

 To access the Certificate Credentials Library: